 A city rich in history

-San Antonio is a great place for sight-seeing and learning about the past.
+San Antonio is a great place for sight-seeing and learning about the past on the southern route cross country.
 Of all the historic sites in San Antonio, the Alamo Mission is the one that especially stands out.

 Alamo was built by the Spanish as a mission in 1718, but later that century it was secularized and abandoned.
 Instead of a mission it got a role as a military fortress.